edgedb/edgedb/docs/guides/migrations/guide.rst

 truly understand how migrations work in EdgeDB.

 This process requires looking at the server's proposed solutions every step of the way, and these steps are best seen in JSON format.
-Let's first set the CLI to make the format nicely readable with this command:
+We can make this format as readable as possible with the following command:

 .. code-block:: edgeql-repl

     db> \set output-format json-pretty

-We will begin with the same simple schema used in the previous examples:
+First, let's begin with the same same simple schema used in the previous examples:

 .. code-block:: sdl